International branch campus: Background

 While the internationalization of higher education is considered a contemporary phenomenon, it has a variety of historical roots.
 During the colonial era, the practice of setting up "branch" institutions in foreign countries or sponsoring schools in the colonies was commonplace, serving the most basic purposes characteristic of the period.
 This practice included institutions established by the British and French in Africa and Asia, by the Dutch in Indonesia, by the Roman Catholic organizations (particularly the Jesuits) in Latin America and the Philippines, and, in the nineteenth century, by American Protestant missionaries.
 These established colleges grounded in the US model in countries such as Egypt, Turkey and Lebanon, practices from which the American University of Beirut was founded.

 Codrington College in Barbados and Fourah Bay College in Sierra Leone, both established on English lines by Anglican missionaries, were affiliated to Durham University in the UK from 1875 to 1965 and from 1876 to 1967 respectively, allowing students there to study for degrees on the same basis as students in England.
 While students across the British Empire had been able to study for external degrees of the University of London prior to this, four students at Codrington were, in 1877, the first overseas students to gain English degrees after following a residential course.
 Another early example of international affiliation is the establishment of medical and nursing training at Peking Union Medical College Hospital by Johns Hopkins University in the US in the 1910s.
 In a broader sense, higher education institutions have long held global orientations, in that they served international students, employed professors from different countries, and, in medieval Europe, functioned chiefly in the common language of Latin.

 Close resemblances of the contemporary branch campus model emerged in the early twentieth century.
-At this time, these campuses functioned primarily to serve US military and civilian personnel in the U.S.-owned Canal Zone.
+At this time, these campuses functioned primarily to serve US military and civilian personnel in the US-owned Canal Zone.
 Florida State University, among other institutions, began providing this type of cross-border program as early 1933.
 In the 1950s, Johns Hopkins University opened a branch campus in Italy, the Bologna Center, which is now considered the oldest established branch campus still in operation, meeting the modern definition of an IBC from 1961.
 In 1969 the British Institute in Paris, established in 1895 as the Franco-British Guild, became part of the University of London and is considered the oldest established branch campus of a non-US institution still in operation.
 ESCP Business School established campuses in Germany and the UK in 1973.